Notice of Privacy Practices

 You have the right to request an “accounting of disclosures.”

-operations (as those functions are described above), and with other exceptions
+(as those functions are described above), and with other exceptions pursuant

 To request this list or accounting of disclosures, you must submit your

-state a time period which may not be longer than the six previous years
+must state a time period which may not be longer than the six previous

-The first list you request within a 12-month period will be free.
-For
+electronically).
+The first list you request within a 12-month period will

 RIGHT TO REQUEST RESTRICTIONS